Ready to find the perfect college degree?

 High schools do not offer classes on how to become a teacher or how to teach.
 However, many high schools have mentoring and tutoring clubs to give high school students a chance to work with younger students.
-As an aspiring teacher, these clubs can allow you to learn about what it means to be an educator and develop your teaching skills.
+These clubs can help you learn about what it means to be an educator and develop your teaching skills.

 You can also use your strong math skills to tutor other high school students and gain teaching experience at the grade level you intend to teach.
 Be sure to ask your math teacher if your high school has a math mentoring or tutoring club and ask to join the club.